Has your garden design gone wrong?

 Fortunately , we have already predesigned some fabulous border planting schemes, just visit the shop and download the design that suits.
 Get the plants, pop them in and bobs your uncle – a more gorgeous garden!
 Good eh!

-There are other reasons your garden design has gone wrong too..
+Other reasons your garden design has gone wrong too..

 Another common mistakes that causes your garden design to go wrong, is a lack of planning.
 The planting in this image is lacking something, it all seems rather dull and uninspiring – the plants that have been added don’t work well there.
 The colour of the shingle, with an unpainted grey fence and the pale red walls all seen to suck the green out of the plants.
 The grasses have flopped and everything seems to have been plonked into place – along with one rock.